survivejs/react-book/manuscript/02_developing_with_webpack.md

 T> There are handy shortcuts for `--save` and `--save-dev`. `-S` maps to `--save` and `-D` to `--save-dev`.
 So if you want to optimize for characters written, consider using these instead.

+T> If you want to save an exact version of a dependency, use `--save-exact`.
+The shortcut for this is `-E`.
+If you install a dependency like this, npm skips using the default SemVer operator.

 ## Directory Structure

 As projects with just *package.json* are boring, we should set up something more concrete.
 To get started, we can implement a little web site that loads some JavaScript which we then build using Webpack.
 Set up a structure like this: